Modifying form layout

 When you create a form, Access arranges the form components in a default layout where the fields are neatly stacked on top of each other, all exactly the same width.
-While this layout is functional, you might find that it doesn't best fit your information.
+While this layout is functional, you might find that it doesn't fit your information in the best way.
 For instance, in the form below, most of the fields are almost completely empty, since the data stored there doesn't take up much room.

 To resize and rearrange our fields the way we want, we'll have to modify the form layout.
 For instance, since the default layout for our form contains only two columns—one for the field labels and another for the fields—we would have to create a new column to put two fields side by side.

-We can do this using the command on the Arrange tab, which contains all the tools you need to customize your form's layout.
+We can do this using the command on the Arrange tab, which contains all of the tools you need to customize your form's layout.
 If you've ever built and modified tables in Microsoft Word, you already know how to use most of these tools.
-If you're unfamiliar with tables, review the Word 2010 Working with Tables lesson.
+If you're unfamiliar with tables, review our Word 2010: Working with Tables lesson.

 - Switch to Layout view.